BoiZebuEditorial/BoiZebuEditorial.github.io/_posts/2016-09-01-paraguauyan-progress.markdown

 2. The [Landless Workers Movement](http://www.mst.org.br/) wants to barbecue your forcibly aborted white Catholic babies!

 And there you have it: Sambodia.

 #### And Why Paraguay?

 Landlocked smuggler's paradise Paraguay is the epitome of [the Bazaar and its victory over the Cathedral](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar).

 ![](https://tupiwire.files.wordpress.com/2016/07/yellowviewscaled.png)

-Its current president -- beneficiary of the same sort of Paraguayan coup that just removed Rousseff here, only more of a constitutional blitzkrieg ---is the owner of [Tabacalera Del Este S.A.](Tabacalera Del Este S.A), maker of the Eight brand of cigarettes -- sold by the truckload here in São Paulo with no revenue stamps whatsoever,  and with only the very occasional seizure of a few hundred cartons.
+Its current president -- beneficiary of the same sort of Paraguayan coup that just removed Rousseff here, only more of a constitutional blitzkrieg ---is the owner of [Tabacalera Del Este S.A.](http://www.tabesa.com.py/en/productos.html).

+The company makes the Eight and Kentucky brands of cigarettes, among others -- sold by the truckload here in São Paulo with no revenue stamps whatsoever, and with only the very occasional seizure of a few hundred cartons, if that.

-The Eight brand costs one-third what domestic brands do and is considered chic and high-quality.
+The Eight brand costs one-third what domestic brands do and is considered chic and high-quality judging from the bumming habits of the folks from the cancer ward.

 Honestly, I could not smoke if it not for my Paraguayan Marlboro Man who meets me at that certain  square by that certain landmark and hands it over in shopping bags.
-He even runs me a tab, something that the padaria would never do.
+He even runs me a tab.

 I was going to restart my [Sousaphone](http://tupiwire.wordpress.com) with the subtitle »Confessions of  Paraguayan Marlboro Man».